bilus/decl-ui/README.md

 ## TBD

-- Fix the ev first argument to callbacks.
-  - Automatically deref atoms passed to functions.
+- Extract core parts to demos/hello_world.
+Do not use main.
+- Demo.
 - Rename callbacks to actions.
 - Extract common functionality in callbacks/compile and functions/compile into a macro.
 - Fix error reporting.
 - Error for undefined global.
 - Error for undefined local.
-- Extract core parts to demos/hello_world.
-Do not use main.
-- Demo.

 - Publish a short article.